krishnabhushank/Kafka-Consumer/on-rebalance.md

-Yes, you can check for partition assignments and revocations in Spring Kafka by implementing a custom `ConsumerRebalanceListener`.
-This allows you to perform specific actions when partitions are assigned or revoked, such as checking an API or managing offsets.

-### Implementing a Custom ConsumerRebalanceListener

-1. **Create a Custom Rebalance Listener**: Implement the `ConsumerRebalanceListener` interface.
-2. **Register the Listener**: Register the custom rebalance listener in the Kafka listener container.

-### Step-by-Step Implementation
+To achieve the desired behavior—where partitions are not revoked if the API check returns true, and partitions are not assigned if the API check returns false—you can modify the custom rebalance listener to handle these conditions.

-#### Custom Rebalance Listener
+### Updated Custom Rebalance Listener

-Create a class that implements the `ConsumerRebalanceListener` interface.
+Here's how you can modify the `CustomRebalanceListener` to include these checks:

 ```java
 import org.apache.kafka.clients.consumer.Consumer;